 We can’t completely get rid of pest infestation, too.
 So, is it all doom and gloom for the agricultural sector in Africa?
-Maybe not, if agribusinesses undertake preventive measures to mitigate such risks to manage farms with the use of cutting-edge technology.
+Maybe not, if agribusinesses undertake preventive measures to mitigate such risks and increase climate resilience by managing farms with the use of cutting-edge technology.

 Note: Moisture classes are defined as follows: Arid = length of growing period (LGP) of less than 70 days; Semiarid = LGP of 70–180 days; Subhumid = LGP of 180–270 days; and Humid = LGP of greater than 270 days

-Agribusinesses that own and manage multiple farmlands across Africa leverage the power of digitisation to access all farmlands spread across geographies with just your fingertips.
-Mobile and web-based platforms such as CropIn’s deliver insights on the performance of each farm with respect to its production lifecycle.
-Real-time yield estimates for each crop variety based on different parameters like changing weather conditions, the irrigation method used, and the agrochemicals applied enable these businesses to have a clear visibility over the entire cultivation cycle, from before sowing to harvest and beyond.
+Agribusinesses that own and manage multiple farmlands across Africa leverage the power of digitization to access all farmlands spread across geographies with just your fingertips.
+Mobile and web-based platforms such as Cropin’s deliver insights on the performance of each farm with respect to its production lifecycle.
+Real-time yield estimates for each crop variety based on different parameters like changing weather conditions, the irrigation method used, and agrochemical application enable these businesses to have clear visibility over the entire cultivation cycle, from before sowing to harvest and beyond.

-Clearly, SmartFarm reduces the time taken to overcome a particular challenge, get real-time updates on crops being cultivated, and obtain timely recommendations to improve crop yield, thus increasing overall revenue.
-Agri-technology solutions have proven to save countless hours spent in farm and business operations and thousands of dollars in losses.
+SmartFarm reduces the time taken to overcome a particular challenge, get real-time updates on crops being cultivated, and obtain timely recommendations to improve crop yield, thus increasing overall revenue.
+Agritech solutions have proven to save countless hours spent in farm and business operations and thousands of dollars in losses.
 It also increases thousands of farmers’ income by generating higher revenue per acre of land through the practice of climate-smart agriculture.

-CropIn is in the epicentre of technological advancement in agriculture.
-We aim to tackle today’s challenges in agriculture using the treasure of agricultural big data made available across the agro-ecosystem, to pave the way for a more sustainable agriculture tomorrow.
+Cropin is at the epicenter of technological advancement in agriculture.
+We aim to tackle today’s challenges in agriculture using the treasure of agricultural big data made available across the agri-ecosystem, to pave the way for a more sustainable agriculture tomorrow.

 and do much more…